Duck-005/StegaPix/README.md

 As we can see no visible change is seen by the naked eye since the shades may differ by one bit.
 Which is too small to notice.

+The entirety of the bee movie script has been encoded in this image and we are oblivious to it.

 ### IMPORTANT

 > Use a lossless saving format like png, bmp, gif to ensure that the message is not corrupted by the lossy compression. <br>